{{r.fundCode}} {{r.fundName}} {{r.series}} {{r.assetClass}}

 Regulations

 The regulatory environment for cryptocurrencies is constantly evolving.
-Enhancements – particularly related to anti-money laundering – are required to bring crypto regulations closer in line with those of other assets.
+Enhancements – particularly related to anti-money laundering – are required to bring crypto regulations closer in line with that of other assets.
 These changes could impact the ease of trading and the price of certain cryptocurrencies.
-There have been some attempts from government agencies to regulate and monitor the flow of cryptocurrencies.
-However, their anonymity and global portability may make added regulation difficult.
+In addition, there have been some attempts from government agencies around the world to regulate and monitor the flow of cryptocurrencies.
+However, the anonymity and global portability of cryptocurrencies may make added regulation difficult.

 Numerous options

-Though crypto headlines tend to be dominated by Bitcoin, there are over 6,000 cryptocurrencies in the world today.
+Though crypto headlines tend to be dominated by Bitcoin, there are over 9,000 cryptocurrencies in the world today.
 Each one relies on the breakthroughs made by Bitcoin’s blockchain network.
 However, they are individually optimized for different uses.
-The list includes:
+The list includes Ethereum, the largest competitor which offers some usability and environmental advantages over Bitcoin.

 In conclusion

 Despite the progress and growth we’ve seen in recent years, it’s still relatively early days for cryptocurrency and blockchain.
 While the future is not clear, it’s becoming increasingly apparent that the underlying technology offers many benefits.
 In fact, many large public companies are exploring uses for blockchain technology.
-These innovations may offer investors another way to participate in the cryptocurrency arena.
+These innovations may offer investors another way to participate in this growing arena.
+But as an investment, the role of cryptocurrencies in a portfolio remains in question given their extreme levels of volatility.

 Read more now about different investment strategies – including gold and traditional currencies.